Spiritwood, North Dakota

 Spiritwood is a census-designated place (CDP) in eastern Stutsman County, North Dakota, United States.
 An unincorporated community, it was designated as part of the U.S. Census Bureau's Participant Statistical Areas Program on March 31, 2010.
-It was not counted separately during the 2000 census, but was included in the 2010 census, where a population of 18 was reported.
+It was not counted separately during the 2000 census, but was included in the 2010 census.
+As of the 2020 census, Spiritwood had a population of 29.

 It lies east of the city of Jamestown, the county seat of Stutsman County.
 Although it is unincorporated community, it has a post office, with the ZIP code 58481.

+A intense tornado on June 20, 2025 which would be part of a significant tornado outbreak that was also responsible for a EF5 tornado 2 hours later as the EF3 tornado as the Spiritwood tornado destroyed a farmhouse and a metal building at EF3 intensity.